AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp04_no_unassigned_mode-out_procedure_parameters.rst

   :start-line: 5
   :end-line: 21

-In the above, some value is copied back for an output parameter as specified by :ada:`Register`.
+In the above example, some value is copied back for an output parameter as specified by :ada:`Register`.
 The other parameter is not assigned, and on return the value copied to the actual parameter may not be a valid representation for a value of the type.